-By default, CloudConnect Designer prevents you from publishing changes to elements of your LDM that have dependencies in the target project.
+By default, CloudConnect Designer prevents you from publishing changes to elements of your Logical Data Model (LDM) that have dependencies in the target project.
 If you are removing attributes and facts that are referenced in your project’s metrics or reports, CloudConnect Designer prevents you from publishing them initially.

 When you remove a fact or attribute from your logical data model and then attempt to re-publish it to a project that is already using it, CloudConnect checks the GoodData project to see if the removed object is referenced in any metric or report.
 If the object is referenced, a warning dialog similar to the following is displayed:

-If dependencies are detected between the logical data model and the GoodData project to which you are publishing it, they must be resolved either by manually fixing the dependencies or overwriting the logical data model, which can cause cascading deletion of content in your project.
-Please review this section carefully before you make publication decisions.
+If dependencies are detected between the logical data model and the GoodData project to which you are publishing it, they must be resolved either by manually fixing the dependencies or by overwriting the logical data model, which can cause cascading deletion of content in your project.
+Review this section carefully before you make publication decisions.

 When the above dialog is displayed, you have the following options for resolving the conflicts: